-On this part of the website I will be adding good websites for you to check out.
+On this part of the website I will be pointing the way to good websites for you to check out.
 They ought to cover everything that will be of interest to do with Scottish Physics teaching and learning.
 Beware, I might slip a few Scottish Canal websites in, just for interest.
 Just note that the picture of Patricia in the header is the very same Mostly Harmless before her transformation.
 Hopefully next season we can take another photo in her new livery.

 Here is a great introduction video to Physics

-https://scotland.guzled.com/blog/ find out what is going on in Physics teaching in Scotland.
+Find out what is going on in Physics teaching in Scotland.
+(For Guzled you need to be a registered Physics teacher in Scotland).

 Parents might want some help too, and the National Parent Forum of Scotland has some great resources, find them by clicking on the link below